 February 22, 2013

-Kenya & Tanzania: An interview with one of our Africa safari experts
+Kenya & Tanzania: Insight and recommendations from our Africa safari experts

 Q: In a sentence (or two), why go to Kenya and Tanzania?

 Going on safari in Africa is an unparalleled experience, and the wildlife, landscapes and culture are incredible in both Kenya and Tanzania.